dpretet/svut/README.md

     export SVUT=$HOME/.svut
     export PATH=$SVUT:$PATH

+SVUT relies on [Icarus Verilog](http://iverilog.icarus.com/) as simulation back-end.
+Please install it with your favourite package manager and be sure to use a version greater or equal to v10.2.
+SVUT is tested with v10.2 and cannot work with with lower version (<= v9.x).

 ### How to use it

 To create a unit test of a verilog module, call the command: